How to Make a Pet Feeding Station

 Attaching the top

 Next, measure and mark the circular cuts you'll need to make for your lower bowl drawer.
-Mark the lower drawer pieces you cut in step two, 1/2" smaller than the diameter of your pet’s food & water dishes.
+Mark the lower drawer pieces you cut in step two, 12.7 mm smaller than the diameter of your pet’s food & water dishes.
 This will allow the bowls to recess into your drawer & will hold them securely into place.
 We used the Spiral Multi-Purpose Cutting bit (561) with the Line & Circle Cutter (678) attached to a Dremel Multi-Tool.
 Set the diameter to the appropriate bowl length and begin cutting at full speed.
 Cut in a clockwise direction using consistent, moderate pressure.
 Depending on your dresser's design you may be able to simply lay the two pieces onto the top of the drawer or secure them with 1-2 screws.

-For an added decorative touch, we Miter cut & secured molding across the bottom of our cabinet.
+For an added decorative touch, we Miter cut & secured moulding across the bottom of our cabinet.
 To complete a Miter cut using your Circular Saw, measure and mark the desired cut line on the trim.
 Then position the DSM20 Cutting guide (DSM840) on the wood in the designated location of the cut.
 Clamp the cutting guide in the desired location before firmly holding the tool and to make the cut.